Vikram Verma: Personal life

-Verma was born in the village Dharampuri of Dhar district in Madhya Pradesh.
+Verma was born in a Jat family of Kharagdaniya gotra in village Dharampuri of Dhar district in Madhya Pradesh.
 His father is Ganpat Singh Verma.
 He married Neena Verma on 22 June 1978.
 Neena is a Member of the legislative assembly (MLA) from Dhar, Indore.
 They have three daughters.
 His eldest daughter is married to the elder son of Sahib Singh Verma, former Chief Minister of Delhi.

 Education

 Verma did his primary education in Dharampuri village.
 He graduated from Christian College, Indore.
 He received his M.A.
 (Hindi & Political Science) from Indore Christian College, Indore.
 He completed LL.B. from Indore Christian College, Indore.

 Corruption allegations

-On 17 July 2015, Anand Rai, an Indian Right to Information (RTI) activist, lodged a complaint with the Central Bureau of Investigation (CBI) against Verma.
-He alleged that Verma had used his influence and power to get his MBBS student daughter transferred from a medical college in Uttar Pradesh to Gandhi Medical College in Bhopal, Madhya Pradesh.
-His daughter was also accused of getting admission to medical school with corruption.